ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 - comment - Additional information about the index, currently always `` (empty string).
 (String)
 - index_comment - `` (empty string) because indexes in ClickHouse cannot have a `COMMENT` field (like in MySQL).
 (String)
 - visible - If the index is visible to the optimizer, always `YES`.
 (String)
-- expression - The index expression.
-(In MySQL this field is only used for functional-indexes.)
+- expression - For a data skipping index, the index expression.
+For a primary key index: '' (empty string).
 (String)

 **Examples**